Mr Habit

 Challenging Assumptions

-Feature ideas & solutions
+Feature ideas & solutions.

-Let’s solve this problem
+Let’s solve this problem.

-Designing the user flow & structural layout of the interface
+Designing the user flow & structural layout

 User flow demonstrates a user opening the app for the first time and following prompts that lead to the home page.

-Second diagram shows the user flow of creating the habit
+The second diagram shows the user flow of creating the habit

 Sync with the Stress app